Sos05/BOBOLE-BOT/README.md

 3. **Configure API Keys**
    - Open your configuration file (`config.json`).
-   - Add your bot token, application ID, and API keys:
+   - Replace the lines below with your bot token, application ID, and API keys:
      ```json
       "YOUR_DISCORD_BOT_TOKEN"
       "YOUR_APPLICATION_ID"